 30.6.1.2 Avoid Wildlife Areas.
-SEOD should avoid areas that would interfere with important wildlife migratory corridors and habitats.
-If SEOD should be placed in an area that will interfere with important wildlife migratory corridors, clustering of panels should be done to create a natural corridor to allow wildlife movement.
+SEOD should avoid areas that would interfere with important wildlife migratory corridors and habitats to the maximum extent possible.
+If a SEOD is placed in an area that will interfere with important wildlife migratory corridors, clustering of solar structures or other mitigation should be evaluated and may be required to create a natural corridor to allow wildlife movement.
 See Section 30.7.4.1.